Life... and Stuff

-Life... and Stuff is an American sitcom that aired on CBS in 1997 starring Rick Reynolds.
+Life... and Stuff is an American sitcom that was produced by Somers-Teitelbaum-David, Perrgood Productions and TriStar Television that aired on CBS from June 6 to June 20, 1997 starring Rick Reynolds.

 Plot

 Advertising executive Rick Boswell, and his wife, Ronnie, are a couple married ten years and feeling overwhelmed by life.
 Sharing their home are their two young sons and Rick's man-child brother.